open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

     * `shortName`: the shortName of the institution to identify the source institution.
 Possible values for ewuu are `"tue"`, `"wur"` and `"uu"`, for lde these are `"ul"`, `"tud"` and `"eur"`
     * `primaryCode`: a string value with the primaryCode of the course to identify the source course.
     * `uuid`: the uuid of the course to reference the OOAPI endpoint of the source course.
+  * `instructorNames`: an array with names of all instructors, `["instructor name", "instructor name"]`
+  * `contacHours`: a float with the amount of contact hours, `3.5` for example.
+  * `activities`: a string that mentions the activities that take place in the course, `"lectures and practises"` for example.

 ### Example